Curriculum Guide · Courses

 This year-long seminar will take the students through the entire course of a civil trial.
 In the first semester, using a core model case, students will conduct initial interviews of the clients, analyze the facts, and consider claims and defenses.
 Thereafter, using the Federal Rules of Civil Procedure, students will prepare discovery plans and conduct discovery (including document requests, interrogatories, requests for admission and depositions of lay and expert witnesses).
 Students will also draft and argue court motions arising from discovery disputes.
 Electronic discovery issues also will be discussed.
 The second semester will carry the core model case to trial.
 The seminar includes mock trial experiences, as well as class discussion of trial techniques, strategy, and ethics.
 Students will participate directly in a series of trial practice problems as attorneys.
 Exercises will include opening statements and closing arguments, direct and cross examination, admission of exhibits, expert testimony, and making and opposing objections.
 One Saturday session will be required.
 This seminar is designated as a two-semester course, with the second semester building on the first.
 Both semesters include individual critiques of student performances.
 The seminar is intended for students who are considering careers as trial lawyers.

-Students may not receive credit for this seminar and Intellectual Property Litigation: Pretrial Skills; Patent Trial Practice; Trial Practice and Applied Evidence; or Trial Practice.
+Students may not receive credit for this seminar and Intellectual Property Litigation: Pretrial Skills or Patent Trial Practice.